maddierose717/Cheat_Sheet/readme.md

 git add: adding files to github

 git commit: allows you to comment what happened and to save that version of the code for reference

+git status: Answers key questions like; where am I? did I make changes? are those changes ready to commit? is there any untracked files?